-118. Plaintiffs incorporate and reallege the allegations contained in paragraphs 1through 117 of this Amended Complaint as set forth fully herein.
+93. Plaintiffs incorporate and reallege the allegations contained in paragraphs 1through 92 of this Complaint as set forth fully herein.

-- 119. The Due Process Clause of the Fourteenth Amendment protects the right to earn a living in the occupation of a person's choice subject only to reasonable government regulation. - 120.
-Missouri's current cosmetology and barbering law and regulations as applied to Plaintiffs by Defendants, their agents and employees, acting under the color of state law, arbitrarily and unreasonably prohibit Plaintiffs from pursuing their chosen livelihood by forcing them to obtain a license that is irrelevant to their profession and subjecting them to criminal penalties and fines, thus threatening the existence, profitability, and potential growth of their businesses.
-The arbitrary diminution of Plaintiffs' economic liberty by the imposition of these regulations deprives them of due process as guaranteed by the Fourteenth Amendment to the United States Constitution and protected by 42 U.S.C. § 1983. - 121.
-Requiring African-style hair braiders to undergo at least 1,500 hours of irrelevant cosmetology training or at least 1,000 hours of irrelevant barbering training, which does not teach or involve African-style hair braiding, is not rationally related to any legitimate government interest. - 122.
-As a direct and proximate result of Defendants' application of the licensing regime to African-style hair braiders, including Plaintiffs, African-style hair braiders have no other adequate legal, administrative, or other remedy by which to prevent or minimize the continuing irreparable harm to their constitutional rights.
-Unless Defendants are enjoined from committing the above-described constitutional violations of the Due Process Clause of the
+- 94. The Due Process Clause of the Fourteenth Amendment protects the right to earn a living in the occupation of a person's choice subject only to reasonable government regulation. - 95.
+Missouri's current cosmetology law and regulations as applied to Plaintiffs by Defendants, their agents and employees, acting under the color of state law, arbitrarily and unreasonably prohibit Plaintiffs from pursuing their chosen livelihood by forcing them to obtain a license that is irrelevant to their profession and subjecting them to criminal penalties and fines, thus threatening the existence, profitability, and potential growth of their businesses.
+The arbitrary diminution of Plaintiffs' economic liberty by the imposition of these regulations deprives them of due process as guaranteed by the Fourteenth Amendment to the United States Constitution and protected by 42 U.S.C. § 1983. - 96.
+Requiring African-style hair braiders to undergo at least 1,500 hours of irrelevant cosmetology training, which does not teach or involve African-style hair braiding, is not rationally related to any legitimate government interest. - 97.
+As a direct and proximate result of Defendants' application of the cosmetology regime to African-style hair braiders, including Plaintiffs, African-style hair braiders have no other adequate legal, administrative, or other remedy by which to prevent or minimize the continuing irreparable harm to their constitutional rights.
+Unless Defendants are enjoined from committing the above-described constitutional violations of the Due Process